GrahamDumpleton/mod_wsgi/docs/user-guides/reloading-source-code.rst

 As a consequence, it is important to understand what mode your WSGI application is running in.

-If you are running on Windows, are using Apache 1.3, or have not used WSGIDaemonProcess/WSGIProcessGroup directives to delegate your WSGI application to a mod_wsgi daemon mode process, then you will be using embedded mode.
+If you are running on Windows, or have not used WSGIDaemonProcess/WSGIProcessGroup directives to delegate your WSGI application to a mod_wsgi daemon mode process, then you will be using embedded mode.